ronaldbosma/azure-integration-services-quickstart/README.md

 ### Clean up

-Once your done and want to clean up, run the `azd down` command.
+Once you're done and want to clean up, run the `azd down` command.
 By including the `--purge` parameter, you make sure that the API Management service doesn't remain in a soft-deleted state that could block future deployments of the same environment.

 ```
 azd down --purge